-The booking form will be included in the March Newsletter to members.
+A booking form will be included a future Newsletter to members.
+A copy will also be made available for downloading from this wWebsite.
 Non-members who would like to attend the event (though you cannot vote at the AGM) are invited to let us know using the ‘Contact Us’ form on this website.
-Please remember to make a note of the date.

 2019 Annual Convention